jgerlitz/WetlandIdentification/index.md

 Objective: Create an ArcGIS toolbox for delineating wetlands

-Study Area: There are four different locations around the state of Iowa
+Study Area: There are four different locations around the state of Iowa.
+This project specifically uses locations in Linn and Ida county.

 ## Methodology